jelic98/cv/index.md

 __Android, open source__
 `Mar 2018`

-Android library published on Android Arsenal that lets developers modify configuration class(es) at runtime.
-Useful in situations when app's behaviour changes depending on fields in configuration class like theme switcher, user credentials, various flags, etc. Developers can alter these fields without recompiling source code.
+Android library that lets developers modify their configuration class(es) at runtime.
+Useful in situations when application's behaviour changes depending on fields in configuration class like theme switcher, user credentials, various flags, etc.
+Developers can alter these fields without recompiling source code and see results immediately.

 [Available on Android Arsenal](https://android-arsenal.com/details/1/6891)